Motorcycle Parts & Gear

 Motorcycle Parts Product Liability in Los Angeles California

-According to California Product Liability Laws, any person who designs, produces or sells a defective product is strictly liable for the damages caused by the product.
-Even in case the person or company was not found negligent.
+According to California Product Liability Laws, any person who designs, produces or sells a defective product is strictly liable for the damages by the product.
+This will further explain the following in motorcycle parts product liability.

 Elements the Plaintiff Must Prove